Moi!

 We are Tanja and Kay, two Swing- and Authentic Jazz dancers from Helsinki, Finland.
 We love anything Swing, and have been immersing ourselves in its vibrant culture for many, many years.

-Between the two of us, we have around 15 years of combined experience teaching Lindy Hop and Solo Jazz.
+Between the two of us, we have almost 20 years of combined experience teaching Lindy Hop and Solo Jazz.
 We're running regular weekly classes, teaching Lindy Hop in Helsinki, multiple themed workshops every year, and occasionally, we get invited to teach at international festivals, which seems positively crazy to us.

-We also like hiking, climbing, pole dancing, and many other forms of movement.
+We also like hiking, climbing, acrobatics, and many other forms of movement.
 But always with a little Jazz.

-Spring season starts on 15 January 2026.
+Autumn season starts on 03 September 2026.
 All courses run for 14 classes and are taught in English (though you can get clarifications in Finnish or Swedish).

 Schedule & Prices